antham/cultura/README.md

 cargo install cultura
 ```

+:warning: It could be necessary to install the `libssl-dev` package.

 ### From GitHub

 Download the binary from the release page => https://github.com/antham/cultura/releases/latest and install it in your binary path.